-New for 2020! – A rare chance to enjoy a varied weeks’ touring in this remote part of the Aosta Valley, including an ascent of the Tete de Valpelline and nights spent in the Aosta and Nacamuli huts.
+New for 2021! – our Valpelline ski tour provides a rare chance to explore this remote part of the Aosta Valley, including an ascent of the Tete de Valpelline and nights spent in the Aosta and Nacamuli huts.
 We make a circular tour of the Valpelline, climbing the steep Col de la Division and also traverse along part of the final day of the Haute Route – but in the opposite direction!

 This is a quiet ski touring area with an excellent variety of terrain, including long days with some steep climbs and steep descents along parts of the route.
 Expect some roped climbing and plenty of glacier skiing during the tour.
 Stable weather and snow conditions are required to complete the whole itinerary, but ski touring is possible in the area in most conditions.